Need help finding something?

 What I got in the mail is handwritten, photocopied and high quality printed letter postmarked from Nigeria and similar email messages.

-The letter claims to be from an official of Nigeria who has a very large sum of money - always in many millions of dollars and can be as large as a hundred million dollars!
+The letter or email claimed to be from an official of Nigeria who has a very large sum of money - always in many millions of dollars and can be as large as a hundred million dollars!

 Anyway, the man claims the money is rightfully his but due to some extenuating circumstance he cannot access it directly.